 Learning life lessons at an early age is good, except when your bank account gets drained by a scammer and you learn the hard way.

-With summer coming to an end, many students are starting their college career not knowing they are especially vulnerable to fraud.
+Many students are starting their college career not knowing they are especially vulnerable to fraud.

 One way fraudsters target students is through scholarship and financial aid scams.
 Many students jump at the opportunity to receive tuition financial aid, which is what scammers count on to take advantage of the situation.

 Here are some common scholarship-related scams.
 Share this information with your accountholders so you can help college-bound students avoid them!

 In this scam, fraudsters create an official-looking scholarship sweepstakes requiring money up- front to participate.
 Legitimate scholarship providers don’t want – or need – your money.
 They want to help students attend school, not earn a profit.